briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

 order and a final order issued in an independent action or as a pendente lite order in a proceeding for other relief, if the court issued it in response to a complaint, petition or motion filed by or on behalf of a person seeking protection.
-“Protection order issued by a court of another state” does not include an order for support or for custody of a child.
+"Protection order issued by a court of another state" does not include an order for support or for custody of a child.
 (ORC 2919.27)